 How The Hate Crime Murder Of Matthew Shepard Changed History

 Henderson and McKinney culminated their pummeling of Shepard by tying him to a deer-proofing fence on a remote, rural roadside and setting him on fire.
-Afterward, they drove into town and picked a fistfight with a pair of Hispanic youths.
+Afterward, they drove into town and picked a fistfight with a pair of youths.

 Eighteen hours passed before a passing bicyclist thought he saw a burnt, battered scarecrow hanging up on a fence.
 Upon closer inspection, the cyclist saw that the figure was Matthew Shepard and he summoned help.